 One of the best ways to reduce the amount of plastic packaging and wrapping is to shop at your local market both at home and when travelling.
 I’ve never understood why three peppers need to be wrapped in plastic and you certainly won’t find them that way at a market.
 Market produce is fresh, often locally grown, doesn’t come wrapped in plastic and your dollar goes straight into the pocket of a local farmer making it better for the local economy.
 It’s also a great place to learn more about the culture of a country.
 Let’s be honest, the fresh fruit vendor in the Sri Lankan village probably needs your dollar much more than Walmart does.

-They don’t cost much and are super light and easy to fold up and stash in your backpack.
+They don’t cost much and are super light and easy to fold up and stash in your backpack, not to mention they are the ultimate eco traveling accessory.
 Use them whenever you need to and say no to plastic bags in shops and supermarkets.
 Luckily many countries worldwide are making the move to ban plastic bags so it’s always a good idea to have a canvas shopper with you in case you decide to stop at a market after a day of exploring.

 For in-flight meals, takeaway meals, street food and straws for smoothies and coconuts, reusable cutlery is a great way to avoid single-use plastic cutlery both at home and when you travel.
+It’s an easy swap to implement to make eco travel easier for you.
 Find mine on Amazon here.

-If you have any comments or questions about eco-friendly travel please leave them below.
+If you have any comments or questions about eco traveling please leave them below.
 I’d love to hear from you.

 Related posts you might like:

 LIKE IT?
 PIN IT FOR LATER & SHARE

 *This eco traveling tips post may contain affiliate links meaning I get a small commission on a sale at no extra cost to you.
 This goes towards the running of the blog and allows me to keep creating quality content like this for free.